DerrickLamers/cncjswiki/Setup-Guide:-Raspberry-Pi-|-Install-Node.js-via-Package-Manager-*(Recommended)*.md

 Running the browser on the Pi works best with a faster Pi like a Pi3 or Pi4.
 The CNCjs user interface performance on lower-end Pis is marginal at best.
 Running only the cncjs server works well on any Pi, even a Pi Zero.

-To make the Chromium browser start automatically, and display the CNCjs user interface, do this (lines beginning with "# " are comments that are provided for your understanding):
+To make the Chromium browser start automatically, and display the CNCjs user interface, enter this at the terminal prompt:

 ```
 cd /home/pi